Islandora/documentation/docs/user-documentation/media.md

 ![Media tab](../assets/resource_nodes_media_tab.png)

-For more information on how to set configure derivatives, see the section on [Context](context.md).
+For more information on how to configure derivatives, see the section on [Context](context.md).